How the U.S. Vaccine Rollout Looks Right Now

 If my loved one has been vaccinated already, is it safe for me to go visit?

-Once both you and your loved one have received both vaccine doses, you can feel more confident about spending time together indoors and without masks.
-Until then, however, it’s best to play it safe.
+Once both you and your loved one have received both vaccine doses, you can feel even more confident about spending time together indoors and without masks.

 How do we know these vaccines were developed safely?